mrVanDalo/swagger-api-mock-docker/README.md

-# swagger API mock container
+# swagger api mock server

-A container to run a mock server loading (and watching) a `swagger.yaml` file.
+Runs an api mock server, by parsing a swagger.yaml file.
+You can edit the swagger.yaml, reload the browser and everything should be up-to-date.

 # how to run